Programme Leader for Sports Development and Management

 Emily is particularly interested in community sports development.
 Her PhD examined a non-host city experience of preparing for and delivering a sporting legacy from London 2012.
 Understanding local perspectives of policy and national priorities for sport is a key area of research for Emily.

-Emily is developing her research in sport and physical activity, considering opportunities for physical activity and experiences of provision for particular target groups.
+Emily is researching sport and physical activity opportunities and experiences of provision for particular target groups.
+Her current research focuses on new parents, physical activity and mental health.

 Emily’s external engagement activities include: